mattw1285/MyConfig/README.md

 - Baseline Setup

 This repo is intentionally opinionated and personal.
-It’s not meant to be universal, but a my evolving toolkit for personal projects.
+It’s not meant to be universal, but rather my evolving toolkit for personal projects.

 ---